How to Safely Preserve Meat Without Refrigeration: Easy Tips

 Why You Need Curing Salts

 When we're talking about long-term meat preservation without a fridge, we have to talk about curing salts.
 This isn't your regular table salt.
-These are specific blends containing sodium nitrite (often sold as Prague Powder #1 or Instacure #1) or a mix of sodium nitrite and sodium nitrate (Prague Powder #2).
+Measure precisely with a digital kitchen scale, not spoons.
+Too much nitrite can be toxic; too little leaves the meat unsafe.

 Prague Powder #1 (Sodium Nitrite): This is your go-to for anything that will be cooked after curing, like bacon or smoked sausage.
 Its main job is to prevent the growth of Clostridium botulinum, the nasty bacteria that causes botulism.
 As a bonus, it also gives cured meats their characteristic pinkish color and tangy flavor.